Greg Stremlaw

 Greg Stremlaw is a Canadian sports executive who is the president of the Indy Eleven of the United Soccer League.
-He previously served as CEO of the Canadian Curling Association from 2007 to 2015 and executive director of CBC Sports from 2015 to 2019.
+He was CEO of the Canadian Curling Association from 2007 to 2015, and executive director of CBC Sports from 2015 to 2019.

 Early life

 A native of Niagara Falls, Ontario, Stremlaw graduated from Ridley College and earned a degrees from the University of Western Ontario (bachelor of arts in commerce), University of Maine (masters of business administration), and University of Miami (masters of sports management).
 He later completed executive education courses from Harvard University and the Massachusetts Institute of Technology.
-While in Miami he served as assistant director of the Orange Bowl.
+While in Miami he was assistant director of the Orange Bowl.

 Early career

 From 1996 to 2002, Stremlaw was the director of sport services and bobsleigh/luge for the Calgary Olympic Development Association, where he chaired every major event at the Canada Olympic Park.
-He then served as chief executive officer of the Chicopee Ski and Summer Resort in Kitchener, Ontario, where he was able to erase Chicopee's seven-figure debt and turn the resort into a four-season operation that increased its visitor count from 100,000 to 250,000 visitors a year.
+He then was chief executive officer of the Chicopee Ski and Summer Resort in Kitchener, Ontario, where he was able to erase Chicopee's seven-figure debt and turn the resort into a four-season operation that increased its visitor count from 100,000 to 250,000 visitors a year.